Klaus Tschira Boost Fund

 Through the Klaus Tschira Boost Fund, we promote excellent researchers by providing

-• flexible funding to create scope for independent, higher risk, interdisciplinary projects,
+• flexible funding for independent, explorative, risky, and interdisciplinary projects;

 • targeted mentoring and advice on professional and personal development.